The Stress of Moving Countries: Find a Property That Allows You to Be Yourself

 Everyone experiences big change - like moving countries – differently, explains Erin.
 But people may go through waves of sadness and/or loss during holidays and celebrations when they can’t be with their extended family.
 Often, time zone changes can also bring frustration and a sense of loss.
 And of course, settling into a new home doesn’t happen overnight.

-Erin's Experience
+Erin's Experience with International Relocation

 Erin says that, when they came to Hong Kong from the US in 2017: “We moved into a space that was completely different from what we were used to and that was hard to adjust.”
 In hindsight, she says she would have spent more time building a space that blended our previous life with the new, but didn't really know how to do that at time.